printlnHi/gnn-lspe-jax/README.md

 This is a replication of the original codebase, but in JAX.
-The original codebase is in PyTorch and can be found here: https://github.com/vijaydwivedi75/gnn-lspe data/molecules is copied from the original codebase.
+The original codebase is in PyTorch and can be found here: https://github.com/vijaydwivedi75/gnn-lspe data/molecules and configs is copied from the original codebase.

 To setup the envionment
 ```bash